 The current King of Hemp (R) product line includes:

-King of Hemp® Gummies – These CBD edibles come in a variety of flavors and potencies of 25 gm, 20 gm and 10 gm.
+® Gummies – These CBD edibles come in a variety of flavors and potencies of 25 gm, 20 gm and 10 gm.
 Flavors include blue raspberry, kiwi, strawberry, pineapple, guava, tropical, apple, citrus, berry tang and more.
-CBD Fruit Rings (20 gm and 10 gm) are available in apple, peach and watermelon.
-King of Hemp® Sour Bears in assorted flavors (10 gm) are in stock, too.
+CBD (20 gm and 10 gm) are available in apple, peach and watermelon.
+King of Hemp® in assorted flavors (10 gm) are in stock, too.

-The robustly flavored King of Hemp® Pre-Rolls are made from organic, pesticide-free Bubba Kush hemp wrapped in RAW Natural Rolling Paper.
+The robustly flavored ® Pre-Rolls are made from organic, pesticide-free Bubba Kush hemp wrapped in RAW Natural Rolling Paper.
 The unique wrapper is made from 100% plants with no added chalk or dyes.
 Pre-Rolls are sold online as singles and in a six-pack.

-Fortified Pre-Rolls utilize the King of Hemp® Pre-Roll and cover it with a high-CBD distillate and hemp CBG kief.
+Fortified Pre-Rolls utilize the ® Pre-Roll and cover it with a high-CBD distillate and hemp CBG kief.
 These highly potent, flavorful pre-rolls are recommended for experienced smokers.

-With more than 10 years of experience in growing and processing hemp in North America, Hemp, Inc. has an established network of industry professionals in every segment of the industrial hemp industry.
-Hemp, Inc. has the largest industrial multipurpose hemp processing facility in North America, an 85,000-square foot facility in Spring Hope, N.C.
+With more than 10 years of experience in growing and processing hemp in North America, has an established network of industry professionals in every segment of the industrial hemp industry.
+Hemp, Inc. has the in North America, an 85,000-square foot facility in Spring Hope, N.C.
 Its mission of providing green solutions that help make the world a better place continues to flourish as the company advances an ever-growing portfolio of revenue- and value-generating synergistic businesses.
 Hemp may be the salvation in retooling America for greener, more sustainable domestic manufacturing.

 Vilsack was quoted during a tour of the University’s Dickinson Research Facility, which studies agriculture, “The hemp project is really interesting because it has so many different potential opportunities.”
 He went on to say, “Industrial hemp is just a tremendous crop – the fact that you can have building material, you can have clothing and a variety of other things is pretty interesting.”